mohitmelody/Nodejs_CRUD/README.md

 3. **Set up the database:**

-    - Ensure you have MySQL installed and running.
+    - Ensure you have Mongodb local or Mongodb atlas installed and running.
     - Create a database named `crud_db`.
     - Update the database configuration in `config/db.js` with your MySQL credentials.